Cavalier King Charles Spaniel vs. King Charles Spaniel

 They need weekly and monthly grooming.
 So if you are not used to dog grooming and are thinking about getting one of these spaniels, now is the time to learn.

-Unfortunately, they both share a list of hereditary diseases, and on top of that, the King Charles has few more.
+Unfortunately, they both share a list of hereditary diseases, and on top of that, King Charles has few more.

 You’ll Also Love